4.2 Indian Child Welfare Act (ICWA)

 The SSW:

-1. Asks both birth parents, for all children (for all in home and out of home care (OOHC) cases), if they are of American Indian/Alaskan Native heritage or enrolled as a member of a federally recognized American Indian/Alaskan Native tribe.
+1. Asks both birth parents for all children (for all in-home and out-of-home care (OOHC) cases) if they are of American Indian/Alaskan Native heritage or enrolled as a member of a federally recognized American Indian/Alaskan Native tribe.
 SSW documents the responses in the investigative and/or ongoing assessment;

 2. Follows the guidelines outlined in the Indian Child Welfare Act Compliance Desk Aid if either parent reports being of American Indian heritage or is a member of a tribe;